Settings

 Also I have one of his Klein bottles And he makes the buying process and paperwork an utter delight.

-bigyabai 10 months ago
+bigyabai a year ago

 Alan Turing.
 Pretty common choice, but sometimes when I get wistful about the world of technology, I wonder how things would have been different if Turing lived into the digital computer age.